Algeria–Morocco relations

+Algeria–Morocco relations are the bilateral diplomatic relations between Algeria and Morocco.

 Algeria is represented in Morocco by its embassy in Rabat; Algeria also has consulates in Casablanca and Oujda.
 Morocco is represented in Algeria by an embassy in Algiers; it also has consulates in Algiers, Oran and Sidi Bel Abbès.
 Relations between the two North African states have been marred by several crises since their independence, particularly the 1963 Sand War, the Western Sahara War of 1975–1991, the closing of the Algeria–Morocco border in 1994, an ongoing disagreement over the political status of Western Sahara and the signing of the Israel–Morocco normalization agreement (as part of the Abraham Accords) in 2020.

-On 24 August 2021, Algeria severed ties with Morocco, accusing Morocco of supporting the separatist movement for the self-determination of Kabylia, allegedly in retaliation for Algeria's historical support of the Sahrawi Republic independence in the Western Sahara.
+On 24 August 2021, Algeria severed ties with Morocco, accusing Morocco of supporting the separatist Movement for the Self-Determination of Kabylia, allegedly in retaliation for Algeria's historical support of the Sahrawi Republic independence in the Western Sahara.
 In March 2023, Algerian President Abdelmadjid Tebboune stated that the relations between two countries had reached a "point of no return due to Morocco's continued provocation of Algeria".

 Historical relations

 Morocco was involved in the French conquest of Algeria that started in 1830.
-Initially Morocco supported the Algerian resistance groups against France but ceased in 1844 following the French bombardment of Tanger and the Battle of Isly.
+Initially Morocco supported the Algerian resistance groups against France but ceased in 1844 following the French bombardment of Tangier and the Battle of Isly.
 France and Morocco then agreed on a border till the Atlas Mountains which remained when Morocco was turned into a French and Spanish protectorate, leaving the border south of it unknown.
 In 1912, the border between the French Protectorate of Morocco and French Algeria was extended further south with the Varnier Line.